 Making Choices About Everyday Care (for Families)

 Mild Cognitive Impairment (MCI), UCSF Memory and Aging Center. www.memory.ucsf.edu

-This fact sheet was prepared by Family Caregiver Alliance and reviewed by Daniel Kuhn, M.S.W., Education Director, Mather Institute on Aging, Mather LifeWays, and by Cynthia Barton, R.N., M.S.N., Memory and Aging Center, University of California San Francisco. © 2002 Family Caregiver Alliance.
+This fact sheet was prepared by Family Caregiver Alliance and reviewed by Daniel Kuhn, M.S.W., Education Director, Mather Institute on Aging, Mather LifeWays, and by Cynthia Barton, R.N., M.S.N., Memory and Aging Center, University of California San Francisco. © 2016-2020 Family Caregiver Alliance.
 All rights reserved.
-Reviewed and updated in 2011.